HobanLab/GeographicGeneticCorrelation/README.md

 starting at 2 and ranging all the way up to the total number of samples.

 `calculcateCoverage` is a wrapper of several different functions, and is the "core function" of the code structure.
 It is divided into sections that calculate the coverage values of a subset of randomly selected samples (variable name `samp`) using "worker" functions.
-The genetic section uses the worker function `getAlleleCategories`; the geographic section uses `geo.compareBuff`; and the ecological section uses `eco.compareBuff`.
+The genetic section uses the worker function `gen.getAlleleCategories`; the geographic section uses `geo.compareBuff`; and the ecological section uses `eco.compareBuff`.
 Beyond these, there are a couple lower level functions, which are used for the geographic/ecological coverage calculations (`eco.intersectBuff` and `createBuffers`).

 ## Inputs
 The most important arguments provided to resampling functions are
 1. a `data.frame` with 3 columns: sample name, latitude, and longitude.
-Lat/longs need to be in decimal degree format
+Lat/longs need to be in decimal degree format, and need to have the column names `decimalLongitude` and `decimalLatitude`
-2. a `genind` file in which the order and the names of samples match the order/names of samples in the coordinate data.frame (#1)
+2. a `genind` file, in which the order and the names of samples match the order/names of samples in the coordinate data.frame (#1)

 An error will be thrown if sample names/order do not match between these two arguments!